DenseGAP: Graph-Structured Dense Correspondence Learning with Anchor Points: Related Work

-\paragraph{Graph-Structured Network.} The graph-structured representation is applied in various domains, such as image~\cite{DBLP:conf/iccv/LiTLJUF17,DBLP:conf/cvpr/ChuangL0F18}, video~\cite{DBLP:conf/cvpr/VicolTCF18}, skeleton~\cite{DBLP:conf/aaai/YanXL18,DBLP:journals/tog/AbermanLLSCC20} and mesh~\cite{DBLP:conf/eccv/WangZLFLJ18,DBLP:conf/iccv/WenZLF19} due to the flexibility of this data structure.
-In recent years, more interests has put into relating graph representation with neural networks.
-The framework of graph neural network (GNN) is first proposed in~\cite{DBLP:journals/tnn/ScarselliGTHM09}, which formulates as node, edges, message passing layers to assemble information from a graph structure.
-Inspired by GNN, other methods have applied graph networks to vision tasks such as image recognition~\cite{DBLP:conf/cvpr/0004YG18}, object detection~\cite{DBLP:conf/cvpr/HuGZDW18}, point cloud learning~\cite{DBLP:journals/tog/WangSLSBS19} and so on.
-In this work, we introduce anchor points into our framework and bring the graph representation into correspondence learning.
-The graph representation is inspired by SuperGlue~\cite{DBLP:conf/cvpr/SarlinDMR20} which introduces a graph neural network for matching sparse keypoints between images.
-But the key difference is that we propose a more sophisticated graph to model multi-level contexts using sparse correspondence as prior and develop a general architecture to infuse the contextual information into local features.
-In our graph-structured network, the message passing layers are implemented with the attention-based mechanism of Transformer~\cite{DBLP:conf/nips/VaswaniSPUJGKP17}, which is also used by some recent works~\cite{DBLP:journals/corr/abs-2104-00680,DBLP:journals/corr/abs-2103-14167}.
+\paragraph*{Graph-Structured Network} The graph-structured representation is applied in various domains, such as image~\cite{DBLP:conf/iccv/LiTLJUF17,DBLP:conf/cvpr/ChuangL0F18}, video~\cite{DBLP:conf/cvpr/VicolTCF18}, skeleton~\cite{DBLP:conf/aaai/YanXL18,DBLP:journals/tog/AbermanLLSCC20} and mesh~\cite{DBLP:conf/eccv/WangZLFLJ18,DBLP:conf/iccv/WenZLF19} thanks to the flexibility of this data structure.
+Meanwhile, more interests has put into relating graph representation with neural networks.
+The framework of graph neural network (GNN) is first proposed in~\cite{DBLP:journals/tnn/ScarselliGTHM09}, which formulates as node, edges, message-passing layers to assemble information from a graph structure.
+Inspired by GNN, some methods apply graph networks to vision tasks such as image recognition~\cite{DBLP:conf/cvpr/0004YG18}, object detection~\cite{DBLP:conf/cvpr/HuGZDW18}, point cloud learning~\cite{DBLP:journals/tog/WangSLSBS19} and so on.
+Our work introduces anchor points to bring the graph representation into correspondence learning.
+The graph representation is inspired by SuperGlue~\cite{DBLP:conf/cvpr/SarlinDMR20} which proposes a graph neural network for matching sparse keypoints between images.
+Different from SuperGlue~\cite{DBLP:conf/cvpr/SarlinDMR20}, we propose a more sophisticated graph to model multi-level contexts using sparse correspondence as prior and develop a general architecture to infuse the contextual information into local features.
+We follow the attention-based mechanism of Transformer~\cite{DBLP:conf/nips/VaswaniSPUJGKP17} to implement message-passing layers in the graph network, while Transformer~\cite{DBLP:conf/nips/VaswaniSPUJGKP17} is also used by recent works~\cite{sun2021loftr,DBLP:conf/iccv/JiangTHTY21} in a different way.